Analyze and Model Data on GPU

 gputimeit is preferable to

-timeit for functions that use the GPU because it ensures operation completion and compensates for overhead.
+timeit for functions that use a GPU, because it ensures operation completion and compensates for overhead.

 skew = @() skewness(dist); t = gputimeit(skew)

 Evaluate the performance difference between the GPU and CPU by independently measuring the CPU execution time.
-For this GPU, execution of this code is faster than execution on the CPU.
+In this case, execution of the code is faster on the GPU than on the CPU.

 The performance of code on a GPU is heavily dependent on the GPU used.
 For additional information about measuring and improving GPU performance, see Measure and Improve GPU Performance (Parallel Computing Toolbox).

-You can improve the performance of your code by doing your calculations in single precision instead of double precision.
+You can improve the performance of your code by calculating in single precision instead of double precision.

 Determine the execution time of the

-skewness function with an input argument of the
+skewness function using an input argument of the

 dist data set in single precision.